-The Board is composed of five Non-Executive Directors.
+The Board is composed of four Non-Executive Directors.

-Name Non- Independent/ Independent Tenure Experience Jennifer Helen Hill-Ling LLB (Adel) FAICD Chairman Non- Independent 30 years (August 1985) Jennifer Hill-Ling has extensive experience in corporate and commercial law, specialising in corporate and business structuring, mergers and acquisitions, joint ventures and related commercial transactions.
+Name Non- Independent/ Independent Tenure Experience Jennifer Helen Hill-Ling LLB (Adel) FAICD Chairman Non- Independent 31 years (August 1985) Jennifer Hill-Ling has extensive experience in corporate and commercial law, specialising in corporate and business structuring, mergers and acquisitions, joint ventures and related commercial transactions.
 She practiced law for some 25 years and was a senior partner in two Sydney law firms in that time.
 She was formerly a director of Tower Trust Limited and MS Limited.
 She is a fellow of the Australian Institute of Company Directors.
-Ian Elliot FAICD Independent 12 years (August 2003) lan Elliot has spent 39 years in marketing.
-His speciality is brand building, with extensive involvement in a number of iconic brands.
-Mr Elliot is a fellow of the Australian Institute of Company Directors and graduate of the Harvard Business School Advanced Management Program.
-In addition to his listed company directorships he was formerly Chairman of Zenith Media Pty Ltd, Cordiant Communications Group, Allied Brands Limited, Promentum Limited and Artist & Entertainment Group Limited and Chairman and Chief Executive Officer (CEO) of George Patterson Advertising and director of the National Australia Day Council.
-He is a current Director of the Australian Rugby League Commission.

-D :: 111 T Τ (continued) David Moray Spence B Com Independent 5 years (September 2010) David Spence has experience in a number of industries and more recently in the technology and communications industry.
-He has over 25 years of senior management experience, including as Chief Financial Officer (CFO) of Freedom Furniture and OPSM, where he also assumed responsibility for manufacturing and logistics.
-He has been directly involved in many internet and communications companies including the building of Australia's first and largest dial up ISP, OzEmail.
-Mr Spence was the chief executive officer of Unwired Australia until February 2010.
-He has been involved in a number of listed and non-listed boards including WebCentral, uuNet, Access1, Emitch, Commander Communications, Chaosmusic, ubowireless, Vividwireless and is a past chairman of the Internet Industry Association.
-He is currently a non-executive Director of Vocus Communications Limited, SAI Global Limited and of PayPal Australia Pty Ltd. Fiona Rosalyn Vivienne Bennett BA (Hons) FCA FAICD FAIM Independent 5 years (May 2010) Fiona Bennett is a Chartered Accountant with over 30 years' experience in business and financial management, corporate governance, risk management and audit.
+Fiona Rosalyn Vivienne Bennett BA (Hons) FCA FAICD FIML Independent 7 years (May 2010) Fiona Bennett is a Chartered Accountant with over 30 years' experience in business and financial management, corporate governance, risk management and audit.
 She has previously held senior executive positions at BHP Billiton Limited and Coles Group Limited and has been a Chief Financial Officer at several organisations in the health sector.
-She is currently Chairman of the Victorian Legal Services Board and a director of Beach Energy Limited.
+She is currently Chairman of the Victorian Legal Services Board and a director of Beach Energy Limited and Select Harvests Limited.
 She was formerly a director of Boom Logistics Limited.
 Philip Bullock BA, MBA, GAICD, Dip.
 Ed.
-Independent 1 year (June 2015) Mr Bullock was formerly Vice President of the Systems and Technology Group, IBM Asia Pacific, based in Shanghai, China.
+Independent 2 years (June 2015) Mr Bullock was formerly Vice President of the Systems and Technology Group, IBM Asia Pacific, based in Shanghai, China.
 Prior to that he was CEO and Managing Director of IBM Australia and New Zealand.
-Mr Bullock is a non-executive director of Perpetual Limited, CSG Limited, and formerly of Healthscope Limited.
+Mr Bullock is a non-executive director of Perpetual Limited and formerly of Healthscope Limited and CSG Limited.
 He has also provided advice to the Federal Government, through a number of organisations, most notably as Chair of Skills Australia.
+Ken Dwyer BCom, GMQ, GAICD Independent 1 year (September 2016) Mr Dwyer formerly worked in banking, including investment banking in the US and Australia specialising in M&A, debt and equity funding.
+Mr Dwyer has established and grown two businesses in the highly competitive audio industry in Australia and New Zealand via a combination of organic growth and acquisitions.
+Mr Dwyer also has experience in the distribution of premium European machinery for textile manufacturing.